andela-emabishi/inverted-index/README.md

 [documentId, wordPositionID]
 ```

+### getFrequency(term)
+This method takes a `term` as an argument and returns a value repersenting how many times the 'term' appears in the input file.

 ## Functionality
 #### Create an instance of the Index Class and call the createIndex and getIndex methods, for example: